Money-based resolutions are the third most popular type, yet only 19% of Canadians keep their resolutions for the entire year.

 That’s because setting a goal is one thing, but sticking to it is another story.
 Setting New Year’s resolutions you’ll stick to is almost an art form, especially when it comes to money.

-Fortunately, I’ve had over five years of practice setting aggressive financial goals, and I’m here to share my wisdom with you, to help you set New Year’s financial resolutions, and jump-start your finances.
-Here’s what I’ve learned:
+Fortunately, I’ve had over five years of practice setting aggressive financial goals, and I’m here to share my new year finance tips with you and jump-start your finances.

 Set SMART Goals

-It’s important that your News Year’s financial resolution is smart.
+Your New Year’s financial resolution must be smart.
 I don’t mean smart as in brainy.
 I mean smart as in the term coined by Peter Drucker.

 Smart resolutions are specific, measurable, attainable, realistic, and time-based.
 They aren’t just ideas, and they aren’t vague ambitions.
 They are well thought out with clear benchmarks and key performance indicators.